CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 12. Close the **Windows Powershell**.
 Now, you can start with the Task 1.

 ### Task 1- Set up Adatum's Organization Profile

+In this task, you will configure the basic organizational settings for Adatum, including company details, contact information, and branding elements, to establish the organization's identity within the system.

 1. Open **Microsoft Edge**, launch a new tab, and navigate to the **Microsoft 365 Home page** by entering the URL: `https://portal.office.com` in the address bar.